smallbasic/smallbasic.github.io/_build/reference/544-data-insert.markdown

 - idx - Position in the array.
 - val - Any value or expression.

-Please be aware, that multiple variables will be sequentially inserted each at position 3.
-This leads to a reverse order.

 ### Example 1: Insert one variable

 ```